KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/AI-Article.md

 }
 ```

-This will automatically inject the request into the autocomplete service when your license is registered.
-Use ``AutocompleteContext`` ``AutocompleteContext/Settings-swift.struct/isNextWordPredictionEnabled`` to disable this feature.
-See the <doc:Autocomplete-Article> article for more information.

-> Warning: AI-based next word prediction requires Full Access for the keyboard to communicate with the remote service, and will send the user's text to that remote service.
-Make sure to explicitly get the users consent before activating this feature.
+KeyboardKit Pro has support for Claude and OpenAI.
+See the <doc:Autocomplete-Article> article for more information and important considerations.

 ## Text Input Support